quartermaine/Salary-prediction-deploy/README.md

 The data are available from the 2021 stack overflow survey:
   [Download Full Data Set(CSV)](https://insights.stackoverflow.com/survey)

+In order to create the model the [pycaret](https://github.com/pycaret) library used with data for full time developers having income less than 250000 and greter than 10000.
+The application makes predictions using the following features (columns):

+* Country
+* Education Level
+* Professional Level
+* Years of experience

 ## Reproducing this web app
 To recreate this web app on your own computer without deployment on heroku, do the following.